-If given a choice, most people want the tax-free gains of a Roth IRA over any other type of retirement account.
+If given a choice, most people want the tax-benefits of a Roth IRA over any other type of retirement account.
 However, converting a pre-tax IRA or employer plan may not always be the right move for everyone.
 Although the income limits were removed in 2010, allowing any pre-tax IRA to be converted to a post-tax Roth IRA, a one-time taxable event is created to make the conversion happen.

-- Funds need to be in a pre-tax IRA, most often a Traditional IRA.
+Funds need to be in a pre-tax IRA, most often a Traditional IRA.

-- At any time, your pre-tax IRA can be converted to a Roth IRA by signing a simple form through your custodian.
+At any time, your pre-tax IRA can be converted to a Roth IRA by signing a simple form through your custodian.

-- It is important to understand that this is a taxable event.
+It is important to understand that this is a taxable event.
 The amount converted will be added to your income for the calendar year in which the conversion is done.

-You can almost always make a contribution to a Roth IRA with new funds directly if you are under the income limits, or through a Backdoor Roth IRA if you are over the income limits.
+A new contribution is another way to get your post-tax funds into a Roth IRA You can almost always make a contribution to a Roth IRA with new funds directly if you are under the income limits, or through a Backdoor Roth IRA if you are over the income limits.